SkafteNicki/dtu_mlops/s7_deployment/README.md

 In this session we try to look at methods specialized towards deployment of models on your local machine and also how to deploy services in the cloud.

+!!! tip "Learning objectives"

+    The learning objectives of this session are:

+    * Understand the basics of requests and APIs
+    * Can create custom APIs using the framework `fastapi` and run it locally
+    * Knowledge about serverless deployments and how to deploy custom APIs using both serverless functions and serverless containers